 Last December, as I was reflecting on 2015 and planning ahead for 2016, I stumbled upon, "How to Build Your Teacher Brand" by Kerry Gallagher (@kerryhawk02).
 As she stated in her post, I, like most teachers, never associated branding with teaching, but more with a business or a product line.
 However, I do believe that as we grow, we evolve.
 And as a result of becoming a globally connected educator, my focus, and my interests have evolved.
 As I pondered on this idea of branding myself, I thought I would begin by renaming my blog; after all, my musings are about so much more than ESL.

 And so ESL Musings became "Teaching Tidbits."
 Why tidbits?
 Because it's the tidbits that make it all grand.
 That delicious cookie is so much more enjoyable when we take small bites and savor each morsel.
-Same goes with our journey of learning: we take our time, enjoying every moment, celebrating even the smallest gains, focusing on our goals and aspirations, but never losing sight of what we may discover along the way - discoveries that can either generate momentum or lead us to new avenues.
+Same goes with our journey of learning: we take our time, enjoying every moment, celebrating even the most insignificant gains, focusing on our goals and aspirations, but never losing sight of what we may discover along the way - discoveries that can either generate momentum or lead us to new avenues.

 I'm a hopeless optimist who believes (and preaches) that we need to celebrate the tidbits.
 It is in those little morsels that we find the real treats - the tiny sparks that can light up a forest.

 So where am I going with this?
 I've lived long enough to learn that curve balls and blessings come out of nowhere.
-So I'm keeping my options opened.
+So I'm keeping my options open.
 Forever learning and growing.
 Celebrating the minute as well as the grandiose.
 Living every moment to the fullest and sharing my reflections as I travel on this journey of teaching and learning, in the hopes that I may offer a tidbit of inspiration to those who read my pages.